DanielePalaia/vmw-vdp/README.md

 * The kubernetes Objects could be packaged in a helm chart.
 But as we have just one deployment and one config map I tought was fine like this
 * In case we have a test/production environment a pipeline should be created in order to git push -> run tests -> deploy in test/prod
 * Grafana dashboards: Initially I planned to use it as the graph are much better but as I discovered Prometheus as already a basic graph I just used that one.
+* Binaries shouldn't be included on github but I put it for semplicity of the project
+* Logs should be improved.
+I just put logs at standard output/error as was stated the project was mainly considered for Docker/K8s but in case it will run also on phisical server logs should be redirect on log files.